 Part Nine How to Advance Your LPN Career

 Being an LPN is a flexible career path that will allow you to explore different areas of nursing and find your passion.
 While you might have been drawn to a certain area during school, you might find that once you are on the job, you are inspired by a completely different area of healthcare.

-Use your LPN to become an NP
+Go From LPN to NP

-The path from a LPN to an NP can be a long and challenging process, but it also provides a whole host of financial and professional benefits.
+The path from an LPN to an NP can be a long and challenging process, but it also provides a whole host of financial and professional benefits.
 Once you have earned your LPN, you will need to:

 - Earn a Bachelor of Science in Nursing or a similar 4-year degree.
 Your best bet is to go for a BSN because it will provide you will valuable and relevant coursework and plenty of clinical experience.